 – Museum Operations Coordinator

 Canada Summer Jobs

-- Development Assistant
+– Development Assistant and/or

-- Public Program Officer
+– Collections Program and Social Media Officer

 About the Fredericton Region Museum: The York Sunbury Historical Society founded the Fredericton Region Museum in 1934.
 In 1959, the museum found permanent headquarters in the Officers’ Quarters (571 Queen Street) in the heart of downtown Fredericton.
 The society and museum remain a non-profit enterprise with a small paid staff and numerous volunteers.

 March 2015 (PDF) YSHS Annual General Meeting; Museum Summer Day Camps; Reflecting on the War of 1812 with the Latest Officers’ Quarters!; March Program; April Program

 Fredericton, NB (February 16, 2015) – On Monday, February 16th, the Fredericton Region Museum is opening the travelling exhibit, “New Brunswickers and the Great War”.
 The exhibit commemorates the contributions of New Brunswickers during the First World War and will travel for the next two years.